 Like everything, the quality of the materials will ultimately have a direct relation to the final price.
 If your stand mixer has a plastic body, then it will inevitably be cheaper (and less robust) than a solid metal one.

-What’s more; the KitchenAid company is known for its brilliant customer service and legions of satisfied bakers and chefs.
+What’s more; KitchenAid is known for its brilliant customer service and legions of satisfied bakers and chefs.
 If you have a problem or find a fault with your machine, they will do their best to fix it!

 It’s no secret that many large American companies (Apple, General Motors and Nike, for example) have shifted their manufacturing to countries with lower labor costs and tax rates.
 Not KitchenAid.